cabiste69/miniWindowsCleaner/README.md

    - C:\Windows.old (disabled by default)
    - recycle bin (disabled by default)

-  *The app will creat a config file in the folder you place it in*
+  *The app will create a config file in the folder you place it in*
   *You can enable/disable the folders to be deleted by adding a `#` before them*
   *You can add your own folders by just typing them in a new line*